swcarpentry/managing-research-software-projects/_extras/design.md

 1. Assumptions about audience, time, etc.

 2. Desired results:
+    *   Overall goals
-    overall goals, summative assessments at half-day granularity, what learners will be able to do, what learners will know.
+    *   Summative assessments at half-day granularity
+    *   What learners will be able to do, what they will know, etc.

-3. Learning plan:
+3. Learning plan
-    each episode has a heading that summarizes what will be covered, then estimates time that will be spent on teaching and on exercises, while the exercises are given as bullet points.
+    *   TBD
+    *   See [this lesson][gapminder-learning-plan] for an example

 ## Stage 0 - Assumptions